SEEDS' Mission, Vision, and Values

 respect, and self-determination.

-We create spaces and opportunities for volunteers, community members, teachers, students, and co-workers to develop, use, and share the capacity to transform conflicts and (re)build
+We create spaces and opportunities for volunteers, community members, teachers, students, and co-workers to develop, use, and share the capacity to transform conflicts and (re)build relationships.

 We support participants in working together respectfully to address shared problems and to develop mutually agreeable and effective solutions.